CapSap/paddy-product-finder/README.md

 This is a first draft at solving a data problem at work.
 This is my first time using python.
 This is a quick and dirty solution because we are under time pressure.

 ## Problem statement
  A supplier will give our purchasing team a list, and they'd like to get the historical sales data for this new list.
-Problem is that there no code that perfectly aligns with the two lists
+Problem is that there no code or sku that perfectly aligns with the two lists.
+This task is currently being performed manually

 ## Breaking down the problem